Clarion Stones

 would waken from the nightmare

-of its narrow petty ways
+shed its narrow petty ways

-and embrace the light
+and embrace the way of light

 stacked by those of vision